Linguistics 001 Lecture 4 A Biological Perspective

 and emotional) in the non-dominant hemisphere.

-gestation period, because fetal brain tissue is laid down at a relatively
+to increased gestation period, because fetal brain tissue is laid down

-constant rate.
-This graph shows the relationship for a dozen species from
+at a relatively constant rate.
+This graph shows the relationship for a

-Humans are on this graph -- as the isolated point down and to the right from the group of points on the left.
-If the human data point were brought in line with the trend for the rest of the species, it looks like human babies ought to be born about 17 months after conception, rather than 9.
+Humans are on this graph -- as the triangle down and to the right from the circles representing the other animals.
+If the human data point were brought in line with the trend for the rest of the species, it looks like human babies ought to be born about 15-17 months after conception, rather than 9.
 However, this would be a bad idea.
-Anyone who has ever given birth, or witnessed a birth, knows that an 8-month-old baby (17-9=8) would just not make it out, even if the mother could manage the extra period of pregnancy.
+Anyone who has ever given birth, or witnessed a birth, knows that an 6-8-month-old baby would just not make it out, even if the mother could manage the extra period of pregnancy.

 Instead, full-term human infants are in fact born "premature" by the standards of the rest of the animal kingdom.
 In fact, since development is slowed down after birth as well, human infants are not as mature as new-born chimps until they are a year old or more.
 Taking care of these "premature" infants imposes considerable burdens on human parents, and especially on the mother, during the first year of life.